 Previously, I had a post regarding phenotypic differences in populations with identical genotypes (Dr Jeckyll and Me Hyde).
 There, we made the case that persistence, as a switching phenotype, can help isogenic populations survive adverse changes in the environment.
-Here, the authors have modeled this problem in a more general format implying that the stochastically switchable phenotypes
+Here, the authors have modeled this problem in a more general format implying that the stochastically switchable phenotypes counteract the fluctuations in the environment.

 The authors have engineered the GAL bistable switch in yeast to design two distinct strains: fast switchers and slow switchers.
 They have also envisioned two different environments (E1 and E2) each of which are suitable for one of these two switching paces (see figure below).